-Southwestern Oklahoma State University’s Music Therapy Awareness Week 2014 will be celebrated through Friday, February 28, on the Weatherford campus with the highlight being an awareness expo on Wednesday.
+Southwestern Oklahoma State University’s Music Therapy Awareness Week 2018 is being celebrated from Monday, February 19, through Friday, February 23, on the Weatherford campus with the highlight being an awareness expo on Wednesday.

-The 7th annual Music Therapy Awareness Expo will be held Wednesday from 4-5 p.m. in the Memorial Student Center Ballroom.
+The 11th annual Music Therapy Awareness Expo will be held on Wednesday, February 21, from 4-5 p.m. in the Memorial Student Center Ballroom.
 Everyone is invited and admission is free.

-The activities are organized by the SWOSU Music Therapy Student Association (SWOSU-MTSA) in conjunction with February being the national Music Therapy Month grass root celebration month.
+The activities are organized by the SWOSU Music Therapy Student Association (SWOSU-MTSA.

-For additional information about the expo and other events of the SWOSU Music Therapy Awareness Week, contact Lee at 580.774.3218.
+For additional information about the expo and music therapy degree plans, contact Lee at (580) 774-3218.